 How to Switch from Employer Health Insurance to Medicare

-• Last Updated May 30, 2026
+• Last Updated July 18, 2026

 Making the switch from employer health insurance to Medicare can be challenging, but with the right information, you can make the switch smoothly.
 Here’s a full guide on how to successfully move from employer-based coverage to Medicare, so you keep continuous and full health insurance coverage.

-Understanding Medicare Eligibility and Enrollment Periods
+Understanding Medicare eligibility and enrollment periods

 Medicare Eligibility: If you are a U.S. citizen or permanent resident aged 65 or older, you are eligible for Medicare.
 Eligibility is not affected by employment status, so you can enroll in Medicare even if you are still working and have health insurance through your employer.